Sofia Alexander: Onyx Equinox

 Alexander, in a November 2020 interview with CBR shared her challenge with pitching the series and wanting to do it with "dignity and respect towards Mexico and Indigenous Mexicans" and said that Crunchyroll had been "wonderful to the project."
 She called the series a translation between her experiences "into the writer's room and into animation."
 She also called the series a "Mexican project," said she found many of the cast and crew from her personal collections and social media, but said that the show is not an anime, from her perspective, and called Crunchyroll a "great platform" to tell the show's story.
 However, in August 2020, Alexander had said that creators of animation do not have a say in the marketing of their shows.
 In other interviews, Alexander described the show as "a love letter to Mexico and to other Mexicans," argued that blood is a main part of the story but not something to fear, said that the show tries to introduce people to Mesoamerican myths.
 Alexander also said that she hoped that fans of Western animation would "see the appeal of action-drama animation for adults" and stated that the series had help from an archaeologist/anthropologist and extensive research to ensure certain aspects of the show's world are inspired by actual history.

 In December 2020, Alexander was nominated at Animation Magazine's 2020 Hall of Fame Awards and won The New Voice of the Year Award for her work on Onyx Equinox.

 In January 2021, Alexander floated the possibility of a second season of Onyx Equinox.

+On November 5, 2023, Alexander announced that the series had been cancelled, due to "various reasons out of [her] control".